zhuang0409/MEN/README.md

 code is to 1) Pair Images with Corresponding Memorability Values 2) Perform Comparisons

 ## merge files
-merged_trials_subxxx: the performance from MEG data
+merged_trials_subxxx: the performance from MEG data;
 fMRI_merged_xxx: the performance from fMRI data